PicGo/PicGo-Doc/docs/en/guide/config.md

 ![](https://pics.molunerfinn.com/doc/210804413-4f78804f-a451-4ca5-93a3-63d461261b18.png)

-### Other Imgs
+### Other Image Host

-PicGo will no longer add other Imgs support.
-If you have other Img upload requirements, please refer to [PicGo-Core](https://picgo.github.io/PicGo-Core-Doc/), and develop other third-party plug-ins!
+PicGo will no longer add other Image host support.
+If you have other image upload requirements, please refer to [PicGo-Core](https://picgo.github.io/PicGo-Core-Doc/), and develop other third-party plug-ins!

 ## PicGo setting